jasp-stats/jaspMixedModels/inst/help/MixedModelsGLMM.md

 #### Assignment Box
   - Dependent variable: Dependent (response) variable.
   - Number of trials: Number of trials, only applicable if `Binomial (aggregated)` family is selected.
   - Fixed effects variables: Variables used as the fixed effects predictors (the model terms can be specified under `Model` section).
+These are usually the variables of primary scientific interest.
-  - Random effects grouping factors: Variables specifying the nesting.
+  - Random effects grouping factors: Categorical variable(s) specifying clusters of observations (i.e., several observations per level of a random effects grouping factor).
+These are typically variables, such as participant or item, one wants to generalize over.
+Factors with very few levels (i.e., less then five or six levels) should not be used as random effects grouping factors and the number of levels of the random effects grouping factors determines the power of the test of the fixed effects (Westfall, Kenny, & Judd, 2014).
+The random effect structure (i.e., random intercepts, random slopes, and correlations among random effects parameters) can be specified under `Model` - `Random effects`.
+The default random effects structure is the automatically determined "maximal random effects structure justified by the design" (Barr, Levy, Scheepers, & Tily, 2013).

 #### Family
   - Distribution function which likelihood will be used for the dependent variable.